artsy/artsy.github.io/_posts/2023-03-07-nextjs-at-artsy-retrospective.markdown

 DevOps engineers on Platform who rebuilt a CMS in record time?
 In the new Next 13 model, that would be unfathomable, impossible even.
 Paper cuts would kill motivation, and dishearten the already skeptical.
-And the front end already has a bad wrap, for good reason: historically, everything that seems like it should be easy is hard and confusing for those who aren't experts.
+And the front end already has a bad rap, for good reason: historically, everything that seems like it should be easy is hard and confusing for those who aren't experts.
 And everything is always changing.
 And the tooling is always breaking.
 And everybody always has a bright new idea, one that will finally end this madness for good.